 Second is the rectangle body shape, in which shoulders and hips are about equal, with a waste which is almost as wide, so the waistline is not well defined.
 Clothing to consider: skirts that balance your upper body, like ones with ruffles, bows, pockets and other embellishments that visually increase volume in your lower body.

 Third comes the pear (also called triangle) - a body type with characteristically wider hips than shoulders.
 Try dressing with pieces that are fitted at the top, but go wider at the bottom, like a fit-and-flare dress, to showcase your narrow shoulders, and transition nicely to the wider hips.

-Finally, we have the hourglass figure, famous for being almost universally preferred by men according to multiple studies on the link between waist-to-hip ratio and attractiveness .
+Finally, the body type calculator might output that you have an hourglass figure.
+The hourglass is famous for being almost universally preferred by men according to multiple studies on the link between waist-to-hip ratio and attractiveness .
 When choosing your clothing, aim to define the waist and lengthen the legs, but basically dress in clothes that follow the curves of the body instead of hiding them.
 Avoid pieces without a defined waistline.

 Singh D., Dixson B.J., Jessop T.S., Morgan B. & Dixson A.F.
 (2010) "Cross cultural consensus for waist-hip ratio and women's attractiveness", Evolution and Human Behavior 31:176-181

 Singh D. (1993) "Body shape and women's attractiveness: the critical role of waist-to-hip ratio", Human Nature 4:297-321